 You could use frameworks like COBIT for software governance based on your business requirement.
 Get in touch with our team for support on developing a good governance framework.

 Software development is a long road, and the development team plays a vital role in it.
-As comprehensive as this executive’s guide to software development is, it can only give you a brief introduction to successful industry practices and by no means covers everything.
+This executive's guide to software development can only give you a brief introduction to successful industry practices and by no means covers everything.

 We at Qentelli understand the difference between technical and non-technical worlds and know how to bridge the gap.
 Connect with us to know more about how we transform businesses' digital landscape and help them scale new heights.